From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Algebraic racks

 \begin{definition} Let $Q$ be an algebraic rack.
 An algebraic subrack $R$ of $Q$ (in the sense of Definition \ref{def:ideal2}) is called \emph{closed} if the monomorphism $\iota\colon R\hookrightarrow Q$ is a closed embedding. \end{definition}

-In the same way that we can think of algebraic groups as representable functors $ \Alg\to\Set$ that factor through $\Grp$, we can also think of algebraic racks as representable functors $\Alg\to \Set$ that factor through $\Rack$.
+In the same way that we can consider every (affine) algebraic group as a (representable) functor $ \Alg\to\Set$ that factors through $\Grp$, we can also consider every (affine) algebraic rack as a (representable) functor $\Alg\to \Set$ that factors through $\Rack$.
 This is the so-called \emph{functor of points approach} that Grothendieck \cite{grothendieck} introduced in 1973; see \cite{milne}*{Sec.\ 1a} or any other modern algebraic geometry text for details.

 \begin{ex}[Cf.\ \cite{takahashi}*{Ex.\ 3.2}] Let $G$ be an algebraic group, so for all $k$-algebras $R$, the set of $R$-points $G(R)$ inherits a group structure from $G$.
 The \emph{conjugation quandle scheme} of $G$ is the algebraic quandle $\Conj(G)\colon\Alg\to\Set$ that sends $R$ to the conjugation quandle $\Conj(G(R))$.